Karen Weavers: Their Story of Forced Migration, Resettlement in the U.S., and the Restoration of Traditional Weaving

 Today thousands of Karen live in cities across the United States and hundreds live in Salt Lake City.
 The Karen people are grateful for their opportunity to live in the United States but they also feel strongly that they need to maintain many of the traditions of their people including their language and weaving.
 Karen weavers are, for the most part, women and teenage girls.
 Most arrived in the U.S. without the tools and supplies needed for their traditional back-strap looms.
 The thread they need to weave traditional shoulder bags and clothing is not readily available in the U.S. and needs to be imported from Thailand.
-Division of Occupational Therapy students, as part of fieldwork experiences with University Neighborhood Partners – Hartland Partnership, have been working with the woman, facilitating the restoration of this traditional occupation and have been teaching the women the skills needed to sell their products and interact with customers.
+Department of Occupational and Recreational Therapies students, as part of their occupational therapy fieldwork experiences with University Neighborhood Partners – Hartland Partnership, have been working with the woman, facilitating the restoration of this traditional occupation and have been teaching the women the skills needed to sell their products and interact with customers.

 University Neighborhood Partners – Hartland Partnership provides space for the women to get together and weave.